Ryu wins 1st Toronto start in Canada as Jays top Indians 7-2

 Hernandez made it 3-0 before the end of the first with a two-out drive to right, his 17th.

-Plesac (6-4) lost for the first time since April 20 against the White Sox, ending a streak of 10 unbeaten starts.
+Plesac (6-4) lost for the first time since April 20 against the White Sox, ending a career-best streak of 10 unbeaten starts.
 Plesac matched a season high by giving up six runs while allowing a career-worst 10 hits.
 He walked none and, for the second time this season, didn’t have any strikeouts.

-Springer finished 2 for 4 with two RBIs and two runs scored.
+“They were super aggressive knowing I was going to be throwing strikes,” Plesac said.
+“Tip my cap to them, because they came out swinging.”

 Bobby Bradley and Harold Ramirez hit RBI doubles for the Indians.